robertjchristian/MRC/MRC27.md

 ## Morpheus MRC 27: Progressive Web App specification

-## April 1, 2024:  Moved to In Progress for 40 weights based on the MOR.org integration.
+## Status: Moved to "In Progress" for 40 weights based on the MOR.org integration.
 See https://github.com/MorpheusAIs/pwa
+April 1, 2024.

 ### 1. Problem definition